Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Experimental details

 \section{Experimental details}

-Single crystals of EuCd$_2$Sb$_2$ were synthesized from Sn-flux (see the Supplemental Material \cite{SupM} ).
+Single crystals of EuCd$_2$Sb$_2$ were synthesized from Sn-flux (see the Supplemental Material \cite{SupM}).
 The stoichiometric composition of the single crystals was confirmed by energy-dispersive X-ray (EDX) spectroscopy using a NanoSEM 230 (FEI Nova) scanning electron microscope equipped with an EDAX Genesis XM4 spectrometer.
 Single-crystal X-ray diffraction was performed using a four-circle single-crystal diffractometer (Oxford Diffraction, X'calibur).
-The quality and orientation of the single crystals were determined by Laue back-scattering diffraction technique using a LAUE-COS (Proto Manufacturing) system.
+The quality and orientation of the single crystals were determined by the Laue backscattering diffraction technique using a LAUE-COS (Proto Manufacturing) system.

-Structural characterization of obtained single crystals brought the results, which very well agree with those reported in earlier works \cite{Schellenberg2011,Soh2018,Su2020}.
+Structural characterization of obtained single crystals brought the results, which agree very well with those reported in earlier works \cite{Schellenberg2011,Soh2018,Su2020}.
 They are presented in the Supplemental Material \cite{SupM}.

 Magnetic properties measurements were performed using a Quantum Design MPMS-XL magnetometer.
-Heat capacity was measured using a relaxation method implemented in a Quantum Design PPMS platform.
+The heat capacity was measured using a relaxation method implemented in a Quantum Design PPMS platform.
 The same PPMS was employed to measure electrical transport using the standard four-point technique on bar-shaped samples cut from the single crystal with a wire saw.
-Electrical contacts were made from 50\,$\mu$m thick silver wire attached to the sample with a silver paint.
-Magnetic field dependent longitudinal and Hall resistivities were symmetrized and anti-symmetrized, respectively, in order to eliminate spurious contributions from contacts misalignment.
+Electrical contacts were made from 50\,$\mu$m-thick silver wire attached to the sample with a silver paint.
+Magnetic-field-dependent longitudinal and Hall resistivities were symmetrized and antisymmetrized, respectively, in order to eliminate spurious contributions from contacts misalignment.